-A total of 35 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.
-Seventeen, including these diagnosed cases, are isolating at home or in a secure medical facility.
-Seventeen have recovered.
+A total of 43 cases have been diagnosed in DeWitt County since Governor Greg Abbott declared a state of emergency on March 13, 2020.

+Seventeen, including these diagnosed cases, are isolating at home.
+Four are inpatients of medical facilities in Victoria.
+Twenty-one have recovered.
 One death in the county is attributed to COVID-19 infection of an individual with a comorbidity.